Rc1704/AI_Communication_Scorer/README.md

 📝 Author

-Developed as part of the Nirmaan Foundation AI Internship Case Study.
+Developed as part of the Nirmaan Foundation AI Case Study.